 - Extra Credit

-There are three mid-term exams and a final exam or project.
+There are three mid-term exams and a final exam.
 The exams are in-class but given online -- be sure to always have access to a mobile computing device with a Blackboard-compatible browser.
 They will consist of a mix of multiple-choice, multiple-answer, true/false, fill-in-the-blanks, and occasionally short essay or free-response questions.

-Students are required to analyze and evaluate cases and prepare written case memos, solve quantitative problems, and create various information science artifacts (such as data models, process models, risk models, data ontologies, etc.) Additionally, a short (10-15 minutes) well-prepared in-class presentations of the cases or problem sets are expected.
-The lowest assignment grade is dropped.
+Students are required to analyze and evaluate cases and prepare written case memos, solve quantitative problems, and create various information science artifacts (such as data models, process models, risk models, data ontologies, etc.) Occasionally, short (5-10 minutes) well-prepared in-class presentations of the cases or problem sets are expected.
+The lowest two assignment grades are dropped.

 Students are expected to maintain a blog which will act as a journal and in which students will provide their commentary on how the material discussed in class relates to current IT and IS trends, topics, and news.
 This is an important learning element of the course.
 The blog is expected to be reflective and not simply a summary of the weekly material.